 So, What Exactly is Unicode?

-To fix this, Unicode was created.
+So to fix this problem the Unicode was create and the problem got solved.
 It's a single, universal standard that gives a unique number to **every single character, symbol, and emoji** in the world.
 From Hindi (नमस्ते) to English (Hello) to an emoji (😊), each one has its own special number, or "code point."

 Because every modern device—your phone, laptop, and tablet—understands this same standard, you can be sure that the text you send from your phone will look the same on your friend's phone.